ItalyPaleAle/prvt/Encryption.md

 The master key is a 256-bit symmetric key. prvt uses that to wrap each file's key using AES, as per [RFC 5649](https://tools.ietf.org/html/rfc5649). prvt relies on a module from the [google/tink](https://github.com/google/tink) library ([google/tink/go/subtle/kwp](https://godoc.org/github.com/google/tink/go/subtle/kwp)) to perform the key wrapping and unwrapping.

-prvt version 0.2 supports two ways of obtaining the master key:
+Each repository has one and only one master key, which is wrapped and stored in the `_info.json` file.

+Starting from prvt version 0.3, a repository can be unlocked with more than one passphrases and/or GPG keys.
+Because of that, the `_info.json` file contains the master key as many times as the number of passphrases and GPG keys that can unlock the repository.
+Each one of them is wrapped with a wrapping key and using the same algorithm described above (AES as per RFC 5649, with the google/tink library).

-- Deriving it from a user-supplied passphrase (using Argon2id)
+- When using a passphrase, the wrapping key is derived from a user-supplied passphrase (using Argon2id)
-- Wrapping it using the GPG tool
+- When using a GPG key, the wrapping key is encrypted using the GPG tool

-### Deriving from a passphrase
+### Wrapping key derived from a passphrase

-The default method of operation of prvt uses a passphrase to derive the master key.
-The user sets the passphrase when first initializing the repo, and then it's prompted for that when invoking any command in the prvt CLI (e.g. `prvt add`, `prvt serve`, `prvt rm`, etc).
+The default method of operation of prvt uses a passphrase to derive the wrapping key (which is in turn used to unwrap the master key).
+The user sets the passphrase when first initializing the repository or with the `prvt repo key add` command, and then they're prompted for that when invoking any command in the prvt CLI (e.g. `prvt add`, `prvt serve`, `prvt rm`, etc).

-In this mode of operation, the master key is a 256-bit symmetric key that is derived from the user's passphrase using the [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm, in the Argon2id variant.
+In this mode of operation, the wrapping key is a 256-bit symmetric key that is derived from the user's passphrase using the [Argon2](https://en.wikipedia.org/wiki/Argon2) algorithm, in the Argon2id variant.

 prvt uses the [golang.org/x/crypto/argon2](https://golang.org/x/crypto/argon2) implementation of Argon2id, which is part of the Go project.
 As per recommendation by the documentation (which itself references the [draft RFC](https://tools.ietf.org/html/draft-irtf-cfrg-argon2-03#section-9.3)), prvt uses Argon2id with time=1 and memory=64MB.

-When deriving the master key with Argon2id, prvt uses a random 16-byte salt, which is unique for each repository, and it's stored in cleartext in the info file (more on that below).
+When deriving the wrapping key with Argon2id, prvt uses a random 16-byte salt, which is unique for each repository, and it's stored in cleartext in the info file (more on that below).

-> When the master key is derived from the passphrase, it's important to choose a passphrase with enough entropy.
+> When the wrapping key is derived from the passphrase, it's important to choose a passphrase with enough entropy.
 See [this site](https://www.useapassphrase.com/) for more information on passphrases.

-### Wrapping with GPG
+### Wrapping key encrypted with GPG

-This mode of operation is enabled with the `--gpg` (or `-g`) flag for the `prvt initrepo` command.
+This mode of operation is enabled with the `--gpg` (or `-g`) flag for the `prvt repo init` and `prvt repo key add` commands.

-When the prvt repository is initialized with the GPG option, the CLI generates a random 256-bit key.
+The CLI generates a random 256-bit key, which is the wrapping key.
 This key is then encrypted by invoking the GPG utility, and using the public key specified in the `--gpg` flag.
-The wrapped key is stored in the info file, and on every invocation of a prvt command that requires reading or writing data, the key is un-wrapped again using the GPG utility.
+The encrypted key is stored in the info file, and on every invocation of a prvt command that requires reading or writing data, the key is decrypted again using the GPG utility.

 In order to use this option, clients need to have GPG version 2 or higher installed, as an external utility available in the system's `PATH`.
-They also need to have at least one keypair (public and secret) imported in their GPG keyring.
+They also need to have at least one key pair (public and secret) imported in their GPG keyring.

 ## File names and index